-Our building is on the National Register of Historic Places, and the German Society has been in continuous possession of our buildings since the 1880s.
+The German Society is not a museum, but our building is on the National Register of Historic Places, and the German Society has been in continuous possession of our buildings since the 1880s.
 We have an Auditorium with world-renowned acoustics, a Library with over 50,000 volumes, and a traditional Ratskeller.
 Tours usually range from 30-45 minutes, depending on your interests and the number of questions you ask.

 Do I need to make an appointment for a tour?

 While we certainly welcome walk-ins, we strongly suggest that you call us (215-627-2332) before coming in for a tour.
 The staff and volunteers in the building on a regular basis are often occupied by the daily operations of the Society.
 To ensure someone is available to give you a tour, we suggest you let us know you will be coming.
 Tours are offered in English, but if you would prefer a tour in German, a reservation, and at least one week's notice, is required.

 We do not charge admission for a tour of our building, but we would certainly appreciate a donation for our time.
 We usually suggest $3 - $5 per person on the tour, but you may certainly give more or less if you choose.
 There are donation boxes around the Society if you feel uncomfortable handing money to your tour guide.